PlaidCloud/website/content/en/docs/concepts/cluster-administration/manage-deployment.md

 <!-- overview -->

 You've deployed your application and exposed it via a service.
 Now what?
-Kubernetes provides a number of tools to help you manage your application deployment, including scaling and updating.
+PlaidCloud provides a number of tools to help you manage your application deployment, including scaling and updating.
 Among the features that we will discuss in more depth are [configuration files](/docs/concepts/configuration/overview/) and [labels](/docs/concepts/overview/working-with-objects/labels/).

 <!-- body -->